rbchan/applied-popdy/notes.md

   * Use jelly beans instead of peanut M&M
   * Use gloves

+- Formalize "doomed surplus" by linking to density dependence and carrying capacity

 ## For 2025

 - Number one priority is to add more examples